 Pawlet Planning Commission seeks clerk: Duties include attending evening meetings on the fourth Monday of each month, transcribing and distributing minutes to Planning Commission members, the Town Clerk and others as necessary.
 Ability to distribute minutes electronically in PDF format is required.
 Must be willing to attend occasional special meetings also.
 Please send letter of interest stating your qualifications to Deb Hawkins, Pawlet Town Clerk, PO Box 128, Pawlet, VT 05761.

 Home heating fuel assistance programs are available: For seasonal fuel program call 800-775-0516 or 786-5800.
 For crisis fuel program after November 24 call BROC – Community Action in Southwestern Vermont, 775-0878.
 Other programs are available, including weatherization; call 211 for information.
 Seniors over 60 can also call the Senior Help Line, 800-642-5119.
-To get confidential help locally, call Pawlet Town Clerk Deb Hawkins, 325-3309.
+To get confidential help locally from the Pawlet Community Church Fuel Assistance Fund, call Pawlet Town Clerk Deb Hawkins, 325-3309.

 Rutland Area Visiting Nurse offers monthly community health clinics: The Rutland Area Visiting Nurse Association & Hospice sponsors a wide range of clinics for area residents and businesses, including health education, screening, testing, and adult immunizations.
 For more information visit http://www.ravnah.org/community-wellness-clinics.html to learn about their flood pressure and foot care clinics; cholesterol, diabetes and blood pressure screenings; and many other important services.